Best Places to Get a Sweet Treat in Santa Cruz

 Wakey wakey, happy campers, it’s another beautiful day in Red Rock Canyon State Park.
 And what better way to get energized and raise your spirits than with a beautiful hike?
 On today’s menu of Red Rock Canyon State Park hiking trails is another short but mighty hike—the Hagen Canyon Nature Trail.
 Only 1.2 miles in length, this easy trail can be completed very quickly.
 But, if you’re actually exploring the cliffs, washes, and Hagen Canyon, you’ll spend a much longer time trekking.

 Is the Hagen Canyon Nature Trail just too easy for you?
 Try trekking the Nightmare Gulch Loop.
-This 8.8-mile moderately rated trail gains approximately 1,200 feet of elevation and takes you along ridges that offer panoramic views before descending into Nightmare Gulch, which is filled with slot canyons.
+This 8.8-mile moderately rated trail gains over 1,000 feet of elevation and guides you along steep ridges that deliver fantastic views of Nightmare Gulch.

 What seems like an obvious extreme sport to try in a state park surrounded by rock formations?
 If you answered rock climbing, you’re correct.
 Red Rock Canyon State Park is heaven for those with a knack for climbing or bouldering, and if you’d like to try your hand at these sports, this is the ideal place to start.